Jia-Xiu/Project_pbfb_Edisa_Xiu/README.md

 # Project_pbfb_Edisa_Xiu
 Project for the course pratical bioinformatic for biologist from Edisa and Xiu

-# PIPELINE TO ANALYZE 16S rDNA sequences combining USEARCH and QIIME and community diversity analysis using R.
+# Pipeline to analyze 16S rDNA sequences combining USEARCH and QIIME and community diversity analysis using R.

 ####################################################################################################################
 ##1